 Most species live in the tropics, and while 17 species regularly nest in the United States, many of these are found close to the Mexican border.
 Most areas in the U.S. have one or two breeding species, and only the ruby-throated hummingbird nests east of the Mississippi.

-From left to right, the coppery-headed emerald, purple-throated mountain-gem, and violet sabrewing, are three of the many species of hummingbirds found in the tropics. © Karen Sirna
+Below are 3 of the many species of hummingbirds found in the tropics.

 Their high-energy lifestyle compels hummingbirds to locate reliable food resources.
 Feeding on flowers puts hummingbirds at the mercy of the flowering seasons of the plants upon which they depend.
 Hummingbirds solve this by being very mobile and their movements are often shaped by the changing pattern of flower production over time.